 Rev Up Your Creativity

 Need a creative pick-me-up before applying the painting principles above?
 Or do you just want a break from the workday?
 (I know I do!)
-Check out these fast and fun drawing exercises from Artists Network University.
+Check out these fast and fun drawing exercises.